 After keeping an eye on this metric for a while, your marketing team will benefit from this analysis as it will impact the demand generation towards companies that are a better fit and imply fewer costs in the early stages.

 With enough data on which audience of customers tends to have a lower CTS and higher return, your marketing team will be able to focus more of its efforts on attracting these types of customers.

 8. Lead to customer rate

-Understanding the source that is driving conversions that have a higher quality in terms of higher conversion rate is fundamental to drive growth.
-Try to measure the conversion rate through your funnel as granular as possible.
+Understanding the source that is driving conversions that have a higher quality in terms of higher conversion rate is fundamental to driving growth and focusing your marketing team's power in the right places.
+Try to measure the conversion rate through your funnel as granularly as possible.
 You can start with measuring: